LIBR 299: Thesis

 The SLIS thesis typically involves the following steps:

 Also please note: the Office of Graduate Studies and Research does not provide thesis proposal guidelines.
-Students are responsible for developing the thesis proposal on their own, under the direction of the Thesis Chair and before finding other members of the Thesis Committee.
+Students are responsible for developing the final version of the thesis proposal on their own, under the direction of the Thesis Chair and before finding other members of the Thesis Committee.

 - The student forms a thesis committee.